-RECOMMENDED IV VITAMIN THERAPY:
+RECOMMENDED IV VITAMIN THERAPIES:

 A migraine is the most common type of headache that propels patients to seek care from their doctors.
 Roughly 30 million Americans suffer from migraine headaches, with women affected almost 3x more often than men.